tidyverse/tidyverse.org/README.md

 This repo is the source of <https://tidyverse.org>, and this readme tells you how it all works.
 If you spot any small problems with the website, please feel empowered to fix them directly with a PR.
 If you see any larger problems, an issue is probably better: that way we can discuss the problem before you commit any time to it.
 Read more about contributing to the tidyverse at <https://www.tidyverse.org/contribute/>.

+## Structure

+The source of the website is a collection of `.md` files stored in [`content/`](content/), and turned in to html with [blogdown](https://bookdown.org/yihui/blogdown).

+* `content/*.md`: these files generate the top-level pages on the site: packages, learn, help, and contribute.

+* `content/articles/`: these files are the tidyverse blog.
+New blog entries should be given name `year-month-slug.md`.
+Unfortunately this data isn't actually used when generating the output file: you'll need to set up the yaml metadata.
+More on that below.

+* `data/events.yaml`: this yaml file contains information about upcoming events.
+The site automatically filters out events that have happened, sorts by date, and then shows at most two events.

 ## Previewing changes

 ### Locally

-The source of the website is a collection of `.md` files stored in [`content/`](content/), and turned in to html with [blogdown](https://bookdown.org/yihui/blogdown).
 To build the site locally, you'll need to install blogdown, and then install hugo, the music behind the magic of blogdown:

 ```R
 install.packages("blogdown")